SPN 101, SPN 102 Elementary Spanish I, II (4 hours each)

 SPN 407 Central American Literature and Film (4 hours)

 This course involves the study of twentieth and twenty-first centuries Central American fiction, film, memoirs and poetry taking into account the relevant socio-historical and political contexts.
 Some of the topics we will study are: the importance of Mayan culture in Central American fiction; the literary representation of imperialism, revolution, and civil war; and the voices of minorities and oppressed groups within Central America.
 We will also examine developments in the current post-civil war period such as the crime novel and feminist fiction.
 Taught in Spanish.
-Prerequisite: SPN 302 or permission of the instructor.
+Prerequisite: SPN 302.

 SPN 408 Southern Cone Literature and Film (4 hours)

 The course focuses on some of the major trends in the fiction, poetry, and film produced in Chile, Argentina, and Uruguay during the last five decades.
 We will study the work of some major writers such as Pablo Neruda, Jorge Luis Borges, and Mario Benedetti.
 We will also examine how literature and film have dealt with recurrent topics such as social inequalities, globalization, gender issues, and the legacy of the military dictatorships of the 1970s.
 Taught in Spanish.
-Prerequisite: SPN 302 or permission of the instructor.
+Prerequisite: SPN 302.